Moving 101 - A Consumers Guide

 INTERNET QUOTES: BE CAREFUL!
 The Internet is a valuable tool for investigating movers and comparing average moving costs.
 However, you should not commit to using a mover found this way without acquiring a lot more information.
 For example, you need to know where the mover is physically located, in case you later discover loss or damages and are unsuccessful in reaching the mover by telephone.
 Also, the website may actually be for a moving services broker, who arranges for a moving company to perform the move.
 As a result, somebody you have never heard of or researched, such as an uncertificated mover, may show up in a rental truck with a crew having a questionable reputation and an unprofessional attitude.

 Additionally, you may want to include MovingScam.com in your research of moving companies.
-That website (www.movingscam.com) specializes in warning customers about moving companies.
-To verify that a mover is properly certificated to perform intrastate moves in NC, you can check the Commission website at CERTIFIED CARRIERS or call its offices (919-733-4036) or those of the Public Staff (919-733-7766).
+That site specializes in warning customers about moving companies.
+(See “Related Links” at the end of the Table of Contents on the right of the screen.)
+Remember to check the Commission’s website to verify that a mover is properly certificated to perform intrastate moves: LIST OF CARRIERS ISSUED A CERTIFICATE OF EXEMPTION (ncuc.gov).
 PLEASE PROCEED CAUTIOUSLY WHEN BOOKING A MOVE OVER THE INTERNET.

 GETTING A WRITTEN ESTIMATE: If you request it, a mover is required to give you a free written estimate on a Commission-approved form.
 Most movers will not provide a written estimate unless they see the items to be moved.
 Make sure you understand how the estimate is calculated.
 It is a good idea to get written estimates from several moving companies and compare them to make your selection.
 Be sure to give all of them the same information.
 After the estimate is provided, you might want to ask for suggestions on how you could reduce the costs.
 The estimator can usually offer some helpful hints.
 A mover is not required to provide a written estimate if you request the estimate less than five business days prior to the move or if the total weight of the move is less than 500 pounds.